Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

     18:29:03:041 benc: 'putValue' request latency 0 min 0 sec 0 msec

-* To view the shard that was placed on the *Kademlia* network, navigate to ``/opt/VIN/kademlia/data/`` and proceed through the folder structure until reaching the file.
+* To view the value that was placed on the *Kademlia* network, navigate to ``/opt/VIN/kademlia/data/`` and proceed through the folder structure.
 * To get a value from the network, in the *VIN™ CLI* session run ``get <key>``; where ``<key>`` is ``test_key`` for this example.
 The following figure displays the result of running this command; where the top image is the output from the *VIN™ CLI* and the bottom is from the peer.

 .. admonition:: Successful Get Output